Updated: Nov 15

 This version adds an option to drop field called sawlog heights so that segmentation can continue up the tree to sawlog heights without creating short sawlog lengths.
 When used with optimized scaling, log lengths will be determined by grade definitions which themselves have criteria that defines sawlog quality logs.

 GIS Added to Assisi Forest

 GIS layers for stands and plots are formally defined using geometry fields in their respective tables.
 Stand and Plot layers can be imported using KML format or created using Assisi's GIS editor.
 Grid or random plot layouts can be created by dropping a cruise design on top of stand polygons.
 Locations are exported to the field data app, Assisi Cruiser for GPS location in the field.

 Assisi Cruiser Updated

-Assisi Cruiser has been updated to a new navigation approach and now includes all Assisi Forest data fields.
+Assisi Cruiser was ported to MAUI, been given a new navigation approach and now includes all Assisi Forest data fields.

 Board and cubic diameters are distinct when testing grade min diameter criteria.
 For grades using board volume, a log's board deducted and scaled diameter is used to match grade min diameter criteria.
 For grades using cubic volume, the cubic scaled diameter is used.